MiroPalmu/hycc/docs/sphinx/parser.rst

 Actions
 """""""

-- match whitespace for ignoring purposes
 - match :code:`single` pattern until end of identifier
 - give syntax error if the list is empty

 Patterns
 """"""""

-In these patterns whitespace is not ignored.

 Scope resolution operator
     - pattern: